Thibaud Gaudin: Life

 Thibaud Gaudin arrived with some knights at Sidon, where he was elected Grand Master.
-The Templars were determined to stand, but because they lacked numbers to properly defend the large city, they evacuated the city and moved to the Castle of the Sea.
+The Templars were determined to stand, but because they lacked the numbers to properly defend the large city, they evacuated the city and moved to the Castle of the Sea.
 Thibaud Gaudin went to Cyprus in the hope of gathering reinforcements.
-To many, this was regarded as an act of cowardice.
 The Templars fought bravely, but once the engineers started building a causeway, they sailed away to Tortosa.
 July 14, 1291 emir ‘Alam al-Din Sanjar al-Shuja‘i al-Mansuri (عَلَمُ الدِّينِ سَنْجَرُ الشُّجَاعِيُّ المَنْصُورِيُّ, romanised: ʿAlam ad-Dīn Sanǧar aš-Šuǧāʿī al-Manṣūrī) entered the castle and ordered its destruction.
 The reinforcements never came.
-Beirut was taken on July 21, the castle of Ibelins and its walls completely destroyed.
-The sultan occupied Haifa on July 30, and the monasteries of Carmel destroyed.
+Beirut was taken on July 21, the castle of Ibelins and its walls were completely destroyed.
+The sultan occupied Haifa on July 30, and the monasteries of Carmel were destroyed.
 In early August, the Franks held nothing more than two fortified towns, both occupied by Templars.
 However, the garrisons were too weak to face a siege, so Tortosa was evacuated on August 3 and Athlit on August 14.
 They left for the sea fort of Ruad, two miles off the coast of Tortosa, which would remain in their hands until 1303, when the future of the order was in jeopardy.

 In October 1291, a general chapter of the order met in Cyprus.
 This meeting confirmed the election of Thibaud Gaudin as Grand Master and named new dignitaries in the important positions within the hierarchy of the order.
-On that occasion, Jacques de Molay was named Marshal, to succeed Pierre de Severy, who died at Acre.

 Thibaud Gaudin tried to reorganize all the Templars after the devastation of the recent battles.
-Moreover, it was necessary for him to defend the Kingdom of Armenia from the encircled Turkish Seljuks and the island of Cyprus, occupied by a multitude of refugees.
-Apparently, the task proved daunting for Thibaud Gaudin; he died in 1292, leaving an enormous rebuilding task for his successor.
+Moreover, he needed to defend the Kingdom of Armenia from the encircled Turkish Seljuks and the island of Cyprus, occupied by a multitude of refugees.
+It is alleged Gaudin died in battle in 1292, leaving an enormous rebuilding task for his successor, Jacques de Molay.